HSaleem352/Bootcamp-Project1/README.md

 3. Amongst all the races with different BC statuses, is smoking a factor for them to have COVID? - Mina
 4. Does obesity and age have an affect on Covid with Breast Cancer? - Fozia
 5. How does race/ethnicity affect Covid with Breast Cancer? - Shan
-6. Area of Patients' residence vs Covid with Breast Cancer. - Hamza
+6. Is the severity of covid-19 affected if the individuals live in urban, suburban, or rural areas? - Hamza
 7. How does the timing of their breast cancer treatment affect their Covid outcomes? - Alex

 ## API